ashleymills/ForceTouchGestureRecognizer.swift/README.md

 UIGestureRecognizer Swift subclass enabling 3D Touch
 ## Installation
 ### CocoaPods
 [CocoaPods][] is a dependency manager for Cocoa projects.
-To install Reachability.swift with CocoaPods:
+To install ForceTouchGestureRecognizer.swift with CocoaPods:

  1. Make sure CocoaPods is [installed][CocoaPods Installation].